 The Small Business Administration has a program to help contractors get Surety Bonds.
 The program can be a very useful tool for contractors that may not be able to qualify without it.

-The program was created as a way to help small businesses obtain more work by encouraging Surety Bond companies to write contract bonds for contractors who cannot obtain bonds in the standard Surety market.
+The program was created as a way to help small businesses obtain more work by encouraging Surety Bond companies to write contract bonds for contractors who cannot obtain surety bonds in the standard Surety market.

 The SBA acts as a reinsurer for the Surety Bond company writing the bonds.
-In other words, the SBA reimbursed the Surety between 80% - 90% of the loss if an approved contractor goes into Bond claim.
+In other words, the SBA reimburses the Surety between 80% – 90% of the loss if an approved contractor goes into Bond claim.
 This gives the Surety a big incentive to write contract bonds for contractors they would not write otherwise.

 Not all contract bonds are eligible for the SBA program.
 The following are not eligible for the program: